 8. The Parental Stress Signal Recognition

-This parent burnout prevention technique involves identifying your personal stress warning signs before they escalate into overwhelming exhaustion or emotional outbursts.
+This self care overwhelmed parents technique involves identifying your personal stress warning signs before they escalate into exhaustion or emotional outbursts.

 Common parental stress signals: